saniya-sss/Netflix-Titles-movies-shows-analysis/README.md

-Netflix Movies & TV Shows Analysis | Power BI **Project Overview**
+Netflix titles data Analysis | Power BI
+**Project Overview**

 This project analyzes the Netflix Movies and TV Shows dataset using Power BI to uncover insights into Netflix’s content library.